Hello/Labas! I'm Andrew Kapochunas (Andrius Kapočiūnas, born in the

 Moldova, Poland, Romania, Russia, the Slovak Republic, and Ukraine..."

-Central Europe, Vol. 8 No. 2, wrote of "...the
+In 2010, Richard Butterwick, in Central Europe, Vol. 8 No. 2, wrote of "...the

 successor states, nations, and nation-states of the Grand Duchy of Lithuania: